Lausanne Métro: History

 The Lausanne-Ouchy railway, the precursor to the M2 Line of the Lausanne Métro, was inaugurated in 1877 as a funicular.
 In 1959 the first overhaul took place by transforming the funicular into a rack railway under the name "métro".
 At that time, Flon and Gare CFF stations were demolished and replaced by concrete underground equivalents.
 The line was however always nicknamed La Ficelle (literal translation: "The String") by its users due to its funicular past and circulation above ground in the greenery for more than half of its run.

 Connected to the Flon facilities, the freight trains from the main station to the storage area of the harbour (in Flon) travelled on this line until the construction of a direct connection between the freight station of Sébeillon and the Flon Valley in 1954.

 The line was finally closed to all traffic on 21 January 2006.
 The rolling stock was originally sold to the French city of Villard-de-Lans which planned the construction in 2008 of its own rack railway, La Patache, to ensure a link between the centre of Villard and Le Balcon de Villard.

 A bus service was put into operation to replace the then-closed "La Ficelle" until the opening of the new metro M2 Line.
 This service was called Métrobus (MB): the south loop linked Ouchy to the CFF station and the north loop linked the station to Montbenon (which is located right above the Flon area).

+Line M2 opened on 27 October 2008.
+This makes Lausanne the only city in Switzerland to have a full metro system; Zürich once proposed a U-Bahn system in the 1960s and 1970s, which failed in the face of massive political and public opposition, though Zürich does have sections of its S-Bahn network that see frequencies comparable to metro services.
+Line M1, however, is considered light rail albeit underground for a short section in the city centre.